AnuradhaBelekar/StayNest_Trial_Repo/README.md

 Accomodation reservation full stack app with security

-This is the trial Repo to check pull merge req
+This is the trial Repo to check pull merge request